 it’s always good to see a peer to peer lending company with a stable history of multiple loan repayments.
 Every 2017 loan but one was paid back on or before the term end date.
 The single extended loan was repaid one month later.
-Not many peer to peer companies can claim such a strong long repayment start.
+In 2018, many loans were repaid.
+Not many peer to peer companies can claim such a strong loan repayment start.

 Auto-Invest Account Offers Lower Average Loan To Value (LTV)

 Because Kuflink’s auto-invest lending products pay lower returns, it makes sense the loan-to-values of the properties in the portfolio would be lower.
 A lower ltv means less risk to lenders.

 This handy feature allows you to change your mind if you pledge money to a loan you decide you don’t want to proceed forward on.
 Simply contact Kuflink and they will remove your pledge prior to the loan being fully funded.